Aryan150304/Dicee-game/README.md

 # Dicee-game
-This is a simple dice game built using Javascript.
+A fun and interactive rolling dice game